betterscientificsoftware/bssw.io/Articles/Blog/2022-09-SoftwareVariants.md

 ### Possible solutions and development policies

 The solution to these challenges starts with everyone thinking of themselves as "upstream" developers and thinking about how downstream users might reuse their software.
-This even includes application developers: someone might come up with a clever way to integrate an application -- like a library -- into a larger context, for example, for optimizing ensemble use cases or AI/ML workflows.
+This even includes application developers: someone might come up with a clever way to integrate an application — like a library — into a larger context, for example, for optimizing ensemble use cases or AI/ML workflows.

 We propose the following guidelines or development policies when introducing binary variants into software.

 1. Observe  strict extension-only: using compilation variants only for adding *additional* functionality  that *enhances* a package
-    -- Rationale: toggles dependencies on and off for simplified development and deployment
+    - *Rationale*: toggles dependencies on and off for simplified development and deployment

 2. Avoid exclusive compilation options:
      - Avoid variants that enable functionality at the cost of disabling another, e.g., #ifdef FOUND_MPI ... #else ....
      - Treat *multioptions* as lists of functionality (e.g., compile multiple variants of CPU and GPU backends that can be selected at runtime).
      This approach can still make use of single-source programming patterns and just needs an additional runtime dispatch at a high-level in the program workflow, where latency is usually not an issue.
 Similar solutions also exist  for runtime-dispatched vectorization control.
-    -- Rationale: avoids incompatibilities, supports feature-complete deployments, and enhances clarity in documentation
+    - *Rationale*: avoids incompatibilities, supports feature-complete deployments, and enhances clarity in documentation

 3. Avoid modifying the "base" behavior of the software if additional functionality is activated - existing functionality and dependencies, at compile and runtime, stays unchanged.
-    -- Rationale: supports feature-complete deployments and enhances clarity in documentation
+    - *Rationale*: supports feature-complete deployments and enhances clarity in documentation

 4. Add explicit configuration and runtime control to use such opt-in functionality and enhancements.
-    -- Rationale: avoids implicit assumptions that do not necessarily hold true when combined in a combined software ecosystem
+    - *Rationale*: avoids implicit assumptions that do not necessarily hold true when combined in a combined software ecosystem

 ### Package managers and deployment